 Most of you already know that we are not big fans of feeding grain to any horse.
 This includes corn, oats, wheat, and especially wheat middlings which are inconsistent in nutritive value and are very inflammatory in most horses.
 As we convinced horse owners that grains cause inflammation in the gut with unwanted behavioral events, we also heard that some non-sweating horses started to sweat.
 We need more numbers to confirm this so if your horse isn't sweating (to any degree), please try this and tell us.

-Step one – stop feeding your horse all grain, carrots, sugar, treats and red trace mineral salt licks (sugar).
+What To Do[dropcap]S[/dropcap]tep one - stop feeding your horse all grain, carrots, sugar, treats and red trace mineral salt licks (sugar).
 Only feed pasture, hay (grass or legume), real salt and water.
 NOTHING ELSE.
-Adding a handful of hay pellets or hay cubes to a bucket at “feeding time” is allowed.
+Adding a handful of hay pellets or hay cubes to a bucket at "feeding time" is allowed.

 Step two - wait about 4 days while continuing on this simple diet of grass, hay, salt and water.
 If past experience is true, then your horse will start to sweat about day three and really sweat by day 4.

 Step three - report back your results in the comment section of this blog.

 I must assume that digestive tract inflammation, leaking gut and/or general malaise is behind anhydrosis, I would like to understand the physiological principles behind this but as a horseman, getting an effective treatment is what counts.
 If horses start to sweat after removing grain and other common simple sugars, then all the other benefits might also be worth considering.